Physical Therapy Careers

 Job Outlook for Physical Therapists

-With demand for trained physical therapists spreading into many areas, it’s no surprise that this field is growing at a rate of 34-percent, which is much faster than average for all careers.
-In part, this is from the growing number of baby boomers who are staying active longer than in previous generations.
-This is also in part because of a growing number of chronic conditions, outpatient surgeries, and a population of individuals who are overweight or have diabetes.
+With demand for trained physical therapists spreading into many areas, it’s no surprise that this field is growing at a rate of 18-percent in the ten-year period leading up to 2029, which is much faster than average for all careers.
+In part, this is due to the growing number of baby boomers who are staying active longer than in previous generations.
+This is also in part because of a growing number of chronic conditions, outpatient surgeries, and the growing obesity problem.

-The BLS expects career opportunities to continue in an upward swing in all settings, and should be particularly strong in areas where the elderly are treated, such as acute care facilities, nursing and assistive living facilities and in orthopedic settings.
-Physical therapists will also see increased opportunities in rural areas, as many therapists prefer to live and work in larger populations.
+The BLS expects career opportunities to continue this upward trend in all settings, particularly in areas where the elderly are treated, such as acute care facilities, nursing and assistive living facilities and in orthopedic settings.
+Physical therapists will also see strong job growth in medically underserved rural areas.

 Occupational Therapists (OTs): OT’s diagnose and treat patients who are injured, ill, or disabled.
 They help their patients/clients develop the skills – motor, personal, social, and vocational – necessary for daily living.
 They often travel to client's homes and use assistive devices to regain independence.